2023 CBCAP Grantee Meeting

-The CBCAP Annual Grantee Meeting for 2022 was held virtually on May 17-18.
-In the virtual CBCAP grantees meeting, we all came together to learn, share, and interact.
-Click below to view the various materials, handouts, and other media associated with the different sessions from the meeting.
+The CBCAP Annual Grantee Meeting for 2023 was held in person on May 23-24, 2023 in Baltimore, Maryland.
+It was exciting to be back together with the opportunity to learn, share, and interact.
+Click below to view the various materials, handouts, and other media associated with the sessions from the meeting.
 If you have any questions, please reach out to your TA Coordinator.

 View the CBCAP Around the US video that was shared during the meeting.